 You could start by asking the group to tell you what they know about triangles.
 You could then ask one child to draw a triangle on the board and ask someone else to draw a different triangle.
 Invite the group to talk about what is the same and what is different about them.
 In this way, the discussion will include shape, size and orientation, but you could draw some triangles yourself to bring out certain aspects.

-After this you could encourage the group to work in pairs so that they are able to talk through their ideas with a partner.
-This could be done at a computer or using the sheets of triangles to cut out and sort.
+Next you could project the interactivity onto the interactive whiteboard, or show them the triangles on these sheets.
+(The first page has the triangles in colour, the second in black and white so that it can be photocopied.)
+Introduce the task and encourage the group to work in pairs with a set of cut-out triangles so that they are able to talk through their ideas with a partner.
 Listening to their justifications can reveal a lot about their understanding of similar triangles, even though this terminology is not used.

 Children could draw their own families of triangles and label the differences and similarities.